MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 - Expense reports submitted from Dynamics 365 Finance and Operations.
 - Purchase requests, purchase orders, and vendor invoices submitted from Finance and Operations.

-- Revenue Recognition will follow the dimensions where fee journals are enabled.
+As of the 10.0.40 preview release, Revenue recognition has a known limitation.
+Revenue recognition will follow the dimensions where fee journals are enabled.
 In a simple fixed price project with a single contract line dimensions can correctly default from the contract.
 However if a more complicated scenario is used with a time and material contract line for fees, the dimensions will default from the time and material line used for fees currently.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]